kapitsa2811/OCRTranslator/README.md

 **notice**: the preferred way is using a flatbed scanner, camera-based functionality will be added in future releases.

 ## 3. Config
+1. [Install Tesseract OCR](https://github.com/tesseract-ocr/tesseract); at time of writing, tesseract 4.0.0-beta.1 was used as OCR engine.

-1. Install dependencies (using conda virtualenv)
+2. Install dependencies (using conda virtualenv)
 ```
     # navigate to ./anaconda
     conda env create --file environment.yml